joey-astrologo/Shiren-GB2-Magic-Castle-of-the-Desert/docs/GRAPHICS.md

 This does not mean every visible screen is one stored bitmap.
 A route may combine raw tile planes, a tilemap, attributes, palette selection, numbers, and text drawn by the native VWF.
-Each asset still needs its producer and consumers mapped.
+Map each asset's producer and consumers before changing its graphics.

 ## Already localized or engineered